-Red Hat Enterprise Linux 8 beta version has been released which provides an early access to what RHEL 8 will bring.
-The new release of RHEL is based on Fedora 28 and the upstream kernel 4.18.
+Red Hat Enterprise Linux 8 version has been released and comes with GNOME 3.28 as the default desktop environment and runs on Wayland.
+This new release of RHEL is based on Fedora 28 and the upstream Kernel 4.18.

 RHEL 8 Features